aminnie/Ketron-EVM-MIDI-Controller/README.md

 # Ketron EVM-Button-Controller

-This MIDI Controller for Ketron EVM Sound Module is based on the Adafruit MacroPad RP2040:
+This MIDI Pad Controller for Ketron EVM Sound Module is based on the Adafruit MacroPad RP2040 circuit board:

 - Adadfruit kit: https://www.adafruit.com/product/5128
 - Learning more about the Macropad, assembly instructions, and how to download custom code into the device: https://learn.adafruit.com/adafruit-macropad-rp2040.